pauleveritt/pycharm_companion/docs/tutorials/react_typescript/presentation_components/index.rst

 But is that strictly true?
 What if the presentation component took care of dissecting HTML event information, extracted the relevant data, and *then* called the callback?
 That's a better division of responsibilities.
-The container would then be truly UI-less.
+The container would then be truly UI-less for this functionality.

 First, let's change the contract.
 Our callback will be called *not* with the raw event, but with a boolean for the shift information: